tinygo-org/tinygo-site/content/lang-support/_index.md

 ## Concurrency

-At the time of writing (2019-07-05), support for goroutines and channels has not been fully realized but simple programs usually work.
-There may be problems with function pointers or starting more than two goroutines.
-Also, some things may unexpectedly allocate heap memory like calling a function that blocks.
-This situation should certainly improve in the future: at the moment, you should treat goroutines as an experimental feature.
+At the time of writing (2019-11-27), support for goroutines and channels works for the most part.
+Support for concurrency on ARM microcontrollers is complete but may have some edge cases that don't work.
+Support for other platforms (such as WebAssembly) is a bit more limited: calling a blocking function may for example allocate heap memory.

 ## Cgo

 While TinyGo embeds the [Clang](https://clang.llvm.org/) compiler to parse `import "C"` blocks, many features of Cgo are still unsupported.
-For example, `#cgo` statements are currently ignored.
+For example, `#cgo` statements are only partially supported.

 ## Reflection